srid/fsharp-wasm-static-demo/README.md

 A serverless [Bolero](https://fsbolero.io/) F# app demonstrating the use of [`HttpClient`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0) to interact with external APIs.
 Specifically it talks to GitHub to display the information for the given GitHub user.

+In effect, use F# to create statically hosted sites with dynamic behaviour (no JavaScript!): https://srid.github.io/GitHubUser/

 ## Running locally

 ```